Root number bias for newforms: Introduction

 \subsection{Further questions}

 \cref{thm1} naturally prompts 2 questions: (i) what is the reason for this bias, and (ii) what is the reason for these exceptions.

 We briefly speculated on (i) in \cite{me:refdim}, and mentioned two ideas that at least support the existence of a bias towards root number $+1$.
-First, the ``$L$-functions from nothing'' perspective suggests that $L$-functions that barely exist must have root number $+1$.
+First, the ``$L$-functions from nothing'' perspective suggests that $L$-functions in small weight and level tend to have root number $+1$ (e.g., see \cite[p.\ 10]{me:refdim}).
 Second, when $k=2$, at least for prime levels, $\Delta(p,2) \ge 0$ is forced upon us by the Jacquet--Langlands correspondence together with the fact that the type number is at least $\frac 12$ times the class number for maximal orders in quaternion algebras of prime discriminant.

 Anna Medvedovsky has since suggested to me that one can also reinterpret the $k=2$ case for squarefree $N$ by comparing the genus of $X_0(N)$ with its quotient by the Fricke involution.
 One can note that the formulas for $\Delta(N,k)$ are essentially independent of $k$, and thus are controlled by the $k=2$ case.
 One heuristic reason for this latter fact is that the main term in dimension formulas of spaces of modular forms is a product of local factors, including one at infinity for the weight $k$.